RidwanSharkar/Eidolon-VI/README.md

 ---

 ## Epilogue
 Didn't think I'd be able to do this with React, but I've always wanted to make a game - and what started off as procrastination had turned into an amazing learning experience.
-There are a million things I'd like to add to this game, as well as what I would do differently should i choose to create another one (particularly with component reuse and better optimization of hooks & how to potentially avoid hours of refactoring down the line - OR just not make a game with React next time) BUT this has already gone well past 200 hours of work - glad i got my exp.
+There are a million things I'd like to add to this game, as well as what I would do differently should i choose to create another one (particularly with component reuse and better optimization of hooks & how to potentially avoid hours of refactoring down the line - OR just not making a game with React next time) BUT this has already gone well past 200 hours of work - glad i got my exp.